 If the child becomes ill or has an accident, do not try to be a doctor or nurse (except for minor cuts and bruises).
 You should do the following:

-Call the parents for instructions.If parents cannot be reached, call your own parents or ask a neighbor for help.If the sick or hurt child needs a doctor or emergency care, call 911.
+Call the parents for instructions.If the parents cannot be reached, call your own parents or ask a neighbor for help.If the sick or hurt child needs care right away, call for emergency medical services.